jvpoulos/diabetes_pred/README.md

 ## Requirements

-This code has been tested on Python 3.6.9 on Ubuntu 18.04.1.
+This code has been tested on Python 3.6.9 and Python 3.8.0 on Ubuntu 18.04.1.

 Requires PyTorch 1.8.1 compiled for CUDA 11.2.